Joseph Cataldo

 Cataldo then opened a small schoolhouse at Saint Michael's Mission where both Native American and white students attended.
 In order to expand the mission, he was able to purchase two parcels of land totalling 320 acre for $936.
 The first parcel of 280 acre north of Spokane was to be used for the relocation of St. Michael's mission.
 This location became the site for the Jesuit scholasticate Mount Saint Michael.
 The second parcel of 40 acre was located on the Spokane Falls, near modern downtown Spokane on the Spokane River.
-In 1881, Cataldo was encouraged to use the second parcel of land for the establishment of a college to serve the growing Catholic population in the area.
-It was here that Cataldo established Gonzaga College, now Gonzaga University.
+In 1881, Cataldo was encouraged to use the second parcel of land for the establishment of a college for the growing Catholic population in the area, and he established Gonzaga College there, now Gonzaga University.

 Cataldo never retired; into his 90s he served the Nez Perce people at Slickpoo near Kamiah, Idaho.
 He died at age 92 at the Umatilla Indian Reservation, east of Pendleton, Oregon, on April 9, 1928.